ikanc/codejitsu-website/DEPLOYMENT.md

    Build output directory: dist
    ```

+   **⚠️ CRITICAL**: Make sure there is **NO deploy command** set!
+   - If you see a "Deploy command" field, **LEAVE IT EMPTY**
+   - Do NOT add `npx wrangler deploy` or any other command
+   - Cloudflare Pages handles deployment automatically after build

 5. **Deploy**
    - Click **"Save and Deploy"**
    - Cloudflare will automatically build and deploy your site